*Ad – Press Trip. All opinions are my own.

 I spent the next hour wandering around cells – despite being well lit they sent a chill down my spine at the thought that this is actually where people were held.
 I also managed to leave my mark in one cell on the chalk board… can you spot it?!

-There are artifacts dotted around the museum at various locations as well as the kids boxes.
-There are also various ways to interaction with the museum – there was a special type of cell the was below the ground level and on the bars was a sign asking people to leave a note as to what they thought the cell might have been used for.
+There are artefacts dotted around the museum at various locations as well as the kids boxes.
+There are also various ways to interact with the museum – there was a special type of cell that was below the ground level and on the bars was a sign asking people to leave a note as to what they thought the cell might have been used for.
 I had fun reading through some of the other thoughts left by visitors…

-When you reach the end of the tour you come out in the beautifully bright and delicious smelling cafe where as I said I was really impressed with the selection available – especially when I spotted vegan, vegetarian and gluten free options as well as a yummy looking salad bar.
+When you reach the end of the tour you come out in the beautifully bright and delicious smelling cafe where as I said I was really impressed with the selection available – especially when I spotted vegan, vegetarian and gluten free options.
+It was a little different to the last time I went and I think has been adapted to the type of clientele that regularly visit.
+There are jacket potatoes, salads, sandwiches and a couple of other things as well as cakes and drinks.
+It was simple food but nice.

-So my overall thoughts of Shire Hall?
-A museum like no other I have ever been to.
+My overall thoughts of Shire Hall?
+Still the same – A museum like no other I have ever been to.
 The fact you can touch things and interact with things makes this as they say a family friendly historical trip.
-I would say in my personal opinion that it is suitable for around the age 5+ mark just because I think that is kind of when they will begin to find it interesting, enjoy the tablet and the dressing up aspects.
+I would say in my personal opinion that it is suitable for around the age 6+ mark just because I think that is kind of when they will begin to find it interesting, enjoy the tablet and the dressing up aspects.
 This would be a great location especially for Home Educated children as well.
 During school holidays they do also do special family events as well.

 I’d recommend Shire Hall as a place to visit in the Dorchester area – I’d say you would need a whole morning or afternoon to fully explore and enjoy.